 └── tests

-The external libraries required for this project, for example numpy or matplotlib, are listed in the requirements.txt file.
-They can then be installed using pip:
+The external libraries required for a project, such as numpy or matplotlib, can be listed in the requirements.txt file.
+Installation can then be accomplished using pip or pip3:

 pip3 install -r requirements.txt # Linux, macOS